Planned obsolescence: Critics and supporters

 Shortening the replacement cycle has critics and supporters.
-Philip Kotler argues that: "Much so-called planned obsolescence is the working of the competitive and technological forces in a free society—forces that lead to ever-improving goods and services."
+Philip Kotler argues that: "Much so-called planned obsolescence is the working of the competitive and technological forces in a free society - forces that lead to ever-improving goods and services."

 Critics such as Vance Packard argues the process is wasteful and exploits customers.
 With psychological obsolescence, resources are used up making changes, often cosmetic changes, that are not of great value to the customer.
 Miles Park advocates new and collaborative approaches between the designer and the purchaser to challenge obsolescence in fast-moving sectors such as personal-use electronics.
 Some people, such as Ronny Balcaen, have proposed to create a new label to counter the diminishing quality of products due to the planned obsolescence technique.

+The Environmental Law Institute writes that planned obsolescence "contributes to a culture of wastefulness by perpetuating a 'buy new and buy often' mentality and limiting consumer autonomy to keep products longer by hard-wiring a 'self-destruct' button in products".
+Bisschop et al. (2022) have said that the practice limits the "usable life of products to bolster private profit at the expense of consumer interests and environmental sustainability", stating it should be considered a corporate crime against the environment.

+A way to combat planned obsolescence is through the “cradle to cradle” cycle, which emphasizes and promotes the usage of past materials and the recycling of products.
+It also keeps materials and production within “an economic loop.”
+Michael Braungart and William McDonough write in Cradle to Cradle: Remaking the Way We Make Things, that the rise in planned obsolescence or a “cradle to grave” manufacturing model “dates to the Industrial Revolution and casts off as much as 90 percent of the materials it uses as waste, much of it toxic.”
+Braungart and McDonough state that because of this “cradle to grave” cycle it is often cheaper to buy a new version of even the most expensive appliance than to track down someone to repair the original item.
+They describe planned obsolescence as “built-in obsolescence,” to last only for a certain period of time, to allow and to encourage the customer to get rid of the thing and buy a new model.

 In academia

-Russell Jacoby, writing in the 1970s, observes that intellectual production has succumbed to the same pattern of planned obsolescence used by manufacturing enterprises to generate ever-renewed demand for their products.
+Russell Jacoby, writing in the 1970s, observed that intellectual production has succumbed to the same pattern of planned obsolescence used by manufacturing enterprises to generate ever-renewed demand for their products.